Google Sheets fill down can save you a lot of time when doing data entry or working with data.

 You can easily fill the month names in cells using the fill handle.
 All you need to specify is the month in the first two cells.
 This is needed as Google Sheets needs to understand the pattern.

-For example, if you want the names of the months, enter January in first cell and February in the cell below it and fill down.
-Note that if you go beyond 12 cells, the months would repeat.
+For example, if you want the names of the months, enter January in the first cell and February in the cell below it and fill down.
+Note that if you go beyond 12 cells, the months will repeat.
 So after December, it will start with January.

 Note that this works as Google understands January and February as months.
 You can do the same with the shortened names of months such as Jan, Feb, and Mar.